Fitiuta, American Samoa: Etymology

+History

+The Faga Village Site is one of American Samoa's oldest continuously populated settlements, with foundation ruins, stone terraces and other features dating to 1000 CE.
+It has been named the oldest village in the Samoan Islands.

+Pre-European petroglyphs have been discovered in Fitiuta Village.
+These engravings were created using techniques such as pecking (hammering the stone with a pointed tool), bruising (rubbing the surface with another stone), and abrading (a combination of pecking and bruising).

+Traditionally, Fitiuta was divided into two distinct sections: Fitiuta-by-the-sea and Fitiuta-landwards.

+On January 17, 1987, Hurricane Tusi destroyed more than a hundred structures in the villages of Sili and Fitiuta.
+Approximately 90% of the houses were lost.

+In 2000, Paopao Faresa Eseroma of Fitiʻuta made his final public appearance on behalf of his village during the Flag Day celebrations.
+He was recognized as the last traditional builder of Samoan fales and also served as a member of the American Samoa House of Representatives.
+In addition, he served several terms as County Chief of Fitiʻuta County.

 Geography

 The village is located on the northeast coast of Ta‘ū Island.
 Fitiuta is one of three villages on Ta'ū Island.
 On both sides of the village are steep slopes with agricultural lands on their summits, owned by Fitiuta families and certain areas communally owned by Fitiuta village.
 A number of fruits are grown here, including breadfruit, banana, coconut, and some taro.
 The village of Fitiuta is made up of two hamlets: Maia and Leusoali'i.
 The two Fitiuta hamlets share the same schoolhouse, dispensary building, and church.

+Fiti'uta Village, like Ta‘ū Village, forms its own distinct county, as does Faleasao Village, which also constitutes a single county.
+This unique political structure is a defining characteristic of the villages in the Manuʻa Islands and has been in place since the establishment of governance under the first Tui Manu'a.
+This system is exclusive to the Manuʻa Islands and is not observed in the neighboring Tutuila and Aunuʻu Islands.

 It is directly north of the National Park of American Samoa.

 The climate is described as "a warm, tropical island surrounded by the South Pacific Ocean with temperatures moderated by southeast trade winds.
 It has humid days and nights and rainfall is abundant."